gleam-lang/website/cheatsheets/gleam-for-python-users.md

 ### Unions

-In Python unions are declared using the `Union` type from the `typing module`
+In Python unions can be declared with the `|` operator.

 In Gleam functions must always take and receive one type.
 To have a union of two different types they must be wrapped in a new custom type.